-On completion of the Safe Shooting Course you’ll receive a certificate, which you’ll need to attach to your Application for a Firearms License when you send it to the NSW Firearms Registry.
+On completion of the Safe Shooting Course you’ll receive a certificate, which you’ll need to scan and submit with your Application for a Firearms License through your Service NSW account.
 The Club can assist you with the application process.

 Note that in order to be eligible for a firearms license you will need to establish a “genuine reason” for holding the license.
 Membership of the SSAA and attendance at regular organised shoots is regarded as a genuine reason.